 Since 2012, Marc Schuster has been recording and performing ambient music with various iterations of Android Invasion.
 His minimalist approach to composition and recording has drawn favorable comparisons with Brian Eno, Terry Riley, and Lamonte Young.
-Hungry Hour Music is proud to release his 2018 album Field Report and to remaster and re-release his previous EPs, Life at the Pace of Objects and On a Thursday, The Typist Dreams.
+Hungry Hour Music is proud to release his latest EP, States of Wonder alongside his earlier works, Field Report, On a Thursday, the Typist Dreams, and Life at the Pace of Objects.

 -- Dan Lis, Composer's Toolbox